To get the most out of your fitness goals, you need to track your weight loss progress to know if you need to tweak your fitness or nutrition plan.

 Let’s round this up, and you should expect to lose no less than 1 lb a week and never go over 3 lbs a week.

-In fact, the CDC states that people that lose an average of 1 to 2 pounds a week have the highest % of long-term success keeping the weight off.
+In fact, people that lose an average of 1 to 2 pounds a week have the highest % of long-term success keeping the weight off.

 If you’re losing less than a pound, you are not on enough of a calorie deficit and/or not exercising at the correct intensity.